 It was hard work trying to keep up that facade.
 And that is precisely why…

-“Faking it till you make it” doesn’t work.
+“Faking it till you make it” is bad advice for imposter syndrome

-- Know that you are not alone.
+- First, know that you are not alone.
 You probably can’t help but compare yourself with others—that’s natural.
 But consider this: there’s a good chance that they’re also struggling with imposter syndrome or lacking confidence.

 - Take up a cause.
-Smart, caring women may find it helpful to focus on the people they care about or a “higher mission” they’re passionate about.
-For example, I used to be terrified of giving presentations and doing any sort of public speaking, yet now I do both quite often.
-I overcame my fear thanks to an adviser who suggested I was nervous because I was too focused on myself.
-He suggested that I worry less about how I would perform and focus more on how I could help my audience.
-Similarly, when faced with doing something that frightens you, try to determine your greater purpose.
-Consider how that cause is important to you or may help those you care about.
-Then draw strength from it.
+Smart and caring women often find it helpful to focus on the people they care about or a “higher cause.”
+For example, I used to be terrified of giving presentations and doing any sort of public speaking, yet I did them often.
+Thankfully, an adviser suggested an unusual way to overcome my fear.
+He said I was scared because I was thinking about myself–worried about how my performance–and focused on how I could help my audience.